 If you want a more specific representation of standards, you can call the Telecommunications Certification Body for FCC regulations or a Notified Body for a CE Mark in European markets.
 CFR Title 47 are the rules and regulations set forth by the FCC for U.S.-based products and equipment.

-CFR Part 15 of Title 47 relates to radio frequency devices, defined as devices that use timing impulses greater than 9000 pulses using digital techniques — this applies to intentional, unintentional and incidental radiators.
+CFR Part 15 of Title 47 relates to radio frequency devices, defined as devices that use timing impulses greater than 9000 pulses using digital techniques—this applies to intentional, unintentional, and incidental radiators.
 The commission notes this includes nearly any product with a microprocessor, such as printers and electronic games.
-It prohibits advertising or selling these products until they have shown to be in compliance with radiated and conducted emissions.
+It prohibits advertising or selling these products until they have been shown to be in compliance with radiated and conducted emissions.

 For Europe, common CISPR standards include: